 At the end of this webinar, participants will have:

 - understood how the InTeGrate materials were developed and met required criteria.

 - learned how to navigate within the InTeGrate website to find activities that they can use in their courses.
 They will become familiar with the general format and common features of all modules, such as links to Earth Science Literacy Principles, formative and summative assessments, instructor stories, lecture (ppt) slides, answer keys, and many more.

 - heard directly from module authors about highlights of their modules (including Systems Thinking and Major Storms and Community Resilience)

 Time - 9:00 am PT | 10:00 am MT | 11:00 am CT | 12:00 pm ET

 Duration - 1 hour

-Format - Online web presentation via Adobe Connect web conference software with questions and discussion.
-Go to the webinar technology page for information on using Adobe Connect.
+Format - Online web presentation via Zoom web conference software with questions and discussion.
 Detailed instructions for joining the webinar will be emailed to registered participants one day prior to the webinar.

 Registration deadline: Wednesday, December 6, 2017.
-Register using this form.
+Registration is closed.